jan-domalaon/rogue-temple/README.md

 * Scene transitions
 * Mob AI and the state transitions
 * Weapon interaction hitbox and damage hitbox
 * Rewriting of how character movement is handled
+* Probably more than this.
+I had this code for almost 2 years and there's bound to be smelly bits

-*No new features or changes will be added until these systems are revised*
+*No new features or changes will be added until these systems are revised.
+Or at least we can say it is good to do so*

 ### Current features as of August 2020
 * Melee, ranged weaponry system.
 Includes pierce, blunt, cut damage - each with unique properties